amnesty/autogroupassignments/README.md

 This CiviCRM extension was written during the Dalesbridge Sprint Code, after the CiviCON London 2013.

 This extension wan't, at the beggining, intended to be published.
 It was created only with pedagogical purposes.
-But, as long as it works and can be useful to others -even if it's only as an "inspiration" to create other nice CiviCRM extensions-, we decided to give it a change.
+But, as long as it works and can be useful to others -even if it's only as an "inspiration" to create other nice CiviCRM extensions-, we decided to give it a chance.

 Please, issue any bug or suggestion: https://github.com/amnesty/autogroupassignments/issues